open/close all folders

-- Thou Shalt Not Kill: Averted in the first film.
+- Thou Shalt Not Kill: Averted in the first film and Returns.

 - Trick Dialogue: In the first film, Bruce mouths "I'm Batman.
 I'm Batman" with a view to confessing to Vicki Vale, and an almost Ironic Echo of his first line of the movie, spoken to menace a Gotham thug.

 - Ungrateful Bastard: At least that's what Dick thinks in Forever after he (Dick) risks his life to save Batman after Two-Face tries to kill him.